-- The liabilities of the Oxfordshire County Council pension fund attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc. and projections of projected earnings for current employees; - Liabilities are discounted to their value at current prices, using a discount rate of 4.3 per cent based on the yield at the 19 year point on the Merill Lynch AA rated corporate bond curve.
-This approach is a change from previous years when the yield on the iBoxx AA rated over 15 years corporate bond index was used; - The assets of Oxfordshire County Council pension fund attributable to the council are included in the balance sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - Unitised securities current bid price - Property market value. - The change in the net pensions liability is analysed into seven components: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the CIES to the services for which the employees worked - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the CIES as part of non distributed costs. - interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to the financing and investment income and expenditure line in the CIES. - expected return on assets the annual investment return on the fund assets attributable to the council, based on an average of the expected long-term return - credited to the financing and investment income and expenditure line in the CIES. - gains or losses on settlements and curtailments the result of actions to relieve the council of liabilities or events that reduce the expected future service or accrual of benefits of employees debited or credited to the surplus or deficit on the provision of services in the CIES as part of non distributed costs. - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - debited to the pensions reserves.
+- The liabilities of the Oxfordshire County Council pension fund attributable to the council are included in the balance sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc. and projections of projected earnings for current employees; - Liabilities are discounted to their value at current prices, using a discount rate of 4.4 per cent based on the yield at the 17 year point on the Merill Lynch AA rated corporate bond curve;

-contributions paid to the Oxfordshire County council pension fund - cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+- The assets of Oxfordshire County Council pension fund attributable to the council are included in the balance sheet at their fair value: - Quoted securities current bid price - Unquoted securities professional estimate - Unitised securities current bid price - Property market value. - The change in the net pensions liability is analysed into the following components: - Service cost comprising: - current service cost the increase in liabilities as a result of years of service earned this year - allocated in the CIES to the services for which the employees worked. - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years - debited to the surplus or deficit on the provision of services in the CIES as part of non distributed costs. - net interest on the net defined benefit liability (NDBL), i.e. net interest for the council the change during the period in the net defined benefit liability that arises from the passage of time charged to the CIES this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability at the beginning of the period taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments. - Remeasurements comprising: - the return on scheme assets excluding amounts included in the NDBL charged to the pensions reserve as other - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the pensions reserves as other CIES. - contributions paid to the Oxfordshire County council pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.